ccoombsesmail/TeePublicCodeChallenge/README.md

 }
 ```

-Obtaining the remaining options for a given input is then just an O(1) HashMap lookup.
+Obtaining the remaining options for a given input is then just an O(1) Hash Map lookup.

 ### How to view
   The program output can be viewed in the terminal